-Article 27 - Dating result Bachelor's graduation project / Master's thesis project
+Article 27 Dating result [Bachelor's graduation project / Master's thesis project]

-The official date of completion of the Bachelor's graduation project / Master's thesis project will be the date on which the final oral presentation is given.
+The official date of completion of the [Bachelor's graduation project / Master's thesis project] is the date on which the final oral presentation has taken place.

-Paragraph 7 - Pass/fail rules and transition scheme
+Pass/fail rules and transition scheme

-Article 28 - Pass/fail rules governing Bachelor's degree audit/ Master's degree audit
+Article 28 Pass/fail rules governing Bachelor's degree audit/ Master's degree audit

-- 1. To pass the Bachelor's /Master's degree audit, students must have met the following requirements: - a. obtaining a result for every subject: a mark with the meaning satisfactory or higher, a pass (V), or an exemption (VR); - b. none of the marks may be lower than 6.0. - 2.
-The method of assessment will be transparent so that the student can ascertain how the result was reached.

-3. In special cases the Board of Examiners may deviate from the provisions of Section 1.
+- 1. The student has passed the [Bachelor's /Master's) degree audit when a result (a mark with the meaning satisfactory or higher, a pass (V), or an exemption (VR)) has been obtained for every course. - 2.
+The method of assessment will be transparent so that the student can ascertain how the result was reached. - 3.
+In special cases the Board of Examiners may deviate from the provisions of section 1.
 It will stipulate additional requirements if necessary.

-Article 29 - Pass/fail rules governing the Honours Programme Bachelor's /Master's
+Article 29 Pass/fail rules governing the Honours Programme [Bachelor's / Master's]

-To pass the Honours Programme Bachelor's / Master's, students must have met the following requirements:
+To pass the Honours Programme [Bachelor's / Master's], students must have met the following requirements:

-- 1. gaining a pass for every component on the Honours Programme Bachelor's / Master's; - 2. gaining the minimum number of credits for the Honours Programme Bachelor's / Master's. - 3. the duration of study of the Bachelor's degree programme / Master's degree programme, that is, the period between the student's enrolment on the programme and his or her taking the final examination component, together with the Honours Programme Bachelor's / Master's, must not exceed 3 years for the Honours Programme Bachelor's and 30 months for the Honours Programme Master's, allowing for any delays officially recognised in accordance with the TU Delft Profiling Fund Regulations.
+- 1. gaining a pass for every component on the Honours Programme [Bachelor's / Master's]; - 2. gaining the minimum number of credits for the Honours Programme [Bachelor's / Master's].3.
+The duration of study of the [Bachelor's degree programme / Master's degree programme], that is, the period between the student's enrolment on the programme and his or her taking the final examination component, together with the Honours Programme [Bachelor's / Master's], must not exceed [3 years / 2 years], allowing for any delays officially recognised in accordance with the Graduation Support Scheme (RAS) or TU Delft Profiling Fund Regulations.
 In exceptional circumstances, the Board of Examiners can deviate from this time period in favour of the student.